duniter/duniter-v2s/docs/dev/launch-a-live-network.md

 ## 1. Choose the currency type

-Ensure that the currency type you want have the requirements.
+Ensure that the currency type you want has the requirements.

 For now, only `gdev` is supported.